hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 - Rejected Value:   0.00 txHOPR
 ```

-You should have earned tickets if your node was used to relay data.
-If you have earned none, try to set your strategy to promiscuous so you are more likely to be used for automatic pathing.
+You should have earned tickets if your node was used as an intermediary to relay data.
+If you have earned none, try to set your strategy to promiscuous, so you are more likely to be used for automatic pathing.

 ### Ticket redemption

 Tickets are redeemed automatically, so the tickets which contain value will automatically be converted to HOPR tokens and added to the payment channels used for that relay.
-The rest will just be discarded with no trace left on the blockchain.
+The rest are discarded with no trace left on the blockchain.

 ![tickets-channels](./images/tickets-channels.png)

-**_Note:_** If no channel exists for the last HOP of a relay the tokens are added directly into the node balance.
+**_Note:_** If no channel exists for the last HOP of a relay, the tokens are added directly into the node balance.

-When channels are closed all staked tokens are also added to your balance.
+When channels are closed, all staked tokens are also added to your balance.

 ### Withdrawing funds